The Story of Baltic Cable

 Part of CCR Hansa

-The Baltic Cable and the Sweden 4 – Germany/Luxembourg bidding zone border were included in the Capacity Calculation Region (CCR) Hansa.
-CCRs define geographic areas within the EU where Transmission System Operators (TSOs) coordinate capacity calculation and related processes.
-As a result, the Baltic Cable is involved in the corresponding regional activities and their continued development.
+The Baltic Cable and the Germany/Luxembourg - Sweden 4 bidding zone border were included in the Capacity Calculation Region (CCR) Hansa.
+CCRs are defined geographic areas within the EU where TSOs coordinate capacity calculation and related processes.
+As a result, Baltic Cable is involved in the corresponding regional activities and their continued development.

 2022